What are Poppy Seeds? How To Use White Poppy Seeds?

-Both white and black or blue poppy seeds come from the same plant source that is papaver Somniferum which in the lay man terms is known as the poppy plant.
+Both white and black poppy seeds come from the same plant source that is papaver Somniferum which in lay man terms is known as the poppy plant.

-White poppy seeds are the milder version and is sometimes referred to as Indian poppy seeds because of the use of poppy seeds in Indian cooking as a thickening agent in making curries and other Indian dishes.
+White poppy seeds are the milder version of the two and is sometimes referred to as Indian poppy seeds because of the use of poppy seeds in Indian cooking as a thickening agent in making curries and other Indian dishes.

 Black or blue poppy seeds are the European counterpart.
 They are nuttier and stronger and used in confectionery and baking such as breads and desserts.

-In terms of poppy seed taste and usage both have similar tastes and you can easily substitute one with the other.
+In terms of poppy seed taste and usage both have similar tastes.
+You can easily substitute one with the other.